In Search of Flexibility

 Micro work sounds appealing in practice.
 However, access to these online platforms can be quite complex.
 Workers invest a lot of time in building their profiles, performing tests and unpaid tasks in order to earn qualifications, and only then can they access paid tasks on these platforms.

-The flexibility on digital labour platforms is thus quite illusionary.
+The flexibility on digital labor platforms is, thus, quite illusory.
 Workers cannot really log in from any location, since the tasks they want to perform may not be available at that precise time and place.
 It has been estimated that on any one platform there are about 100,000 to 600,00 tasks available at any given time.
 However, since the global pool of workers on these platforms is significantly larger, the competition for these tasks is high.
 As a result, the availability of tasks is insufficient and inconsistent.

 For instance, in our global survey, a large proportion of workers (88 per cent) reported that they wanted to do more tasks related to micro work than were available.
 About 58 per cent of the workers reported that the availability of tasks was insufficient, and an additional 17 per cent indicated that they did not find enough well-paid tasks.